cheshire-cat-ai/docs/mkdocs/quickstart/installation-configuration.md

 ## First configuration of the LLM

-- Open the Cat admin portal in your browser at `localhost:1865/admin`
+- Open the Cat Admin Portal in your browser at `localhost:1865/admin`
 - Configure a LLM in the `Settings` tab and paste your API key ([video](../assets/vid/setup.mp4))

 ## Stopping the Cat